sprblm/dots-patterns/patterns/physical-beacon/index.md

 ### Potential Problems with Physical Beacon

 Physical Beacon can expose a new attack surface or become a point of failure.
-To avoid this, consider using end-to-end encryption and syncronize with beacons in multiple locations.
+To avoid this, consider using end-to-end encryption and synchronize with beacons in multiple locations.

 ### The Take-Away

-Phyiscal Beacon can be useful when it's important that data is stored in a particular physical location (or many physical locations) for improved data resiliency & archiving capabilities.
+Physical Beacon can be useful when it's important that data is stored in a particular physical location (or many physical locations) for improved data resiliency & archiving capabilities.